 Do you want to venture into swing trading?
-In this guide, we’ll describe everything you need to know regarding swing trading cryptocurrencies and help you identify whether it’s the perfect trading technique for you.
+In this guide, we’ll describe everything you need to know regarding swing trading cryptocurrencies and help you identify whether it’s the perfect trading technique.

 Definition of Swing Trading

 As mentioned, swing trading is a trading technique that involves trying to hold a price position for an extended period.
 Hence, it can either be held within a short to medium time frame specifically a few days to a couple of weeks.
+A trader simply researches the best stock for short term and invests in it for a short or medium timeframe.
 The concept behind swing trading is to capture market “swings” within a given time frame.

 That said, swing trading techniques perform best in trending markets.
 If a strong trend on a longer time frame exists, swing trading opportunities are abundant.
 As a result, swing traders can take advantage of better and bigger price swings.
 On the contrary, swing trading may be more challenging in a consolidating market.
 Lastly, if the market trend is moving sideways, it’s more challenging to hold large price fluctuations.